-So, where should we start at?
+So, where should we start?

-The beginning of apiece was very unexpected.
+The beginning of the apiece was very unexpected.
 Subconsciously I had the idea about this kind of gallery for a few years.
-It was one of my ideas in Berlin – I wanted to have a studio on the first floor, with a showcase window to display artworks.
+It was one of my thoughts in Berlin – I wanted to have a studio on the first floor, with a showcase window to display artworks.
 But what didn’t happen in Berlin, became alive here and way better than expected.
 We ironically call this place the gallery, on the other hand, it meets all the main technical requirements: exposition space – check, spotlights – check, and that window is 3.3 m height.
 Amazing.

 Aušra: While studying at Vilnius Academy of Arts, Department of Art History and Theory, I had this idea to hold exhibitions in rental spaces in Vilnius old town.
-In the meantime when somebody just moved out and new tenants haven’t arrived yet.
+In the meantime, when somebody just moved out and new tenants haven’t arrived yet.
 These spaces are usually on the first floor and have huge showcase windows.
 I didn’t fulfill this idea, but it partly suits what Milena and I now call apiece.